Deep Dive in the Southern Ocean

 The vast Southern Ocean, which surrounds Antarctica, plays a starring role in the future of climate change.
 The global oceans together absorb over 90 percent of the excess heat in the climate system and roughly three-quarters of that heat uptake occurs in the Southern Ocean.
 In addition, the global oceans absorb around 25 percent of anthropogenic carbon dioxide emissions and the Southern Ocean alone accounts for about half of the uptake of CO2.

 Despite its critical role in our climate system, the Southern Ocean has gone almost completely unobserved.
 Scientists have struggled to gather precise measurements because of the harsh environment and extreme remoteness.
 The changing dynamics of the Southern Ocean will in turn drive key aspects of our future climate, including how sensitive the Earth will be to further warming and increases in carbon dioxide emissions.
 As a result, improved observations are crucial to helping scientists understand and predict how our climate will change.

-To that end, a new NSF-funded $21 million initiative called Southern Ocean Carbon and Climate Observations and Modeling (SOCCOM) run by Princeton University, NOAA, and NASA, was launched last year with the goal of deploying a fleet of autonomous, robotic floats, capable of observing the Southern Ocean (for the first time) year-round and across the entire expanse.
+To that end, an NSF-funded $21 million initiative called Southern Ocean Carbon and Climate Observations and Modeling (SOCCOM) run by Princeton University, and including Climate Central, MBARI, Scripps, University of Washington, University of Arizona and others, was launched in 2014 with the goal of deploying over a six-year period a fleet of autonomous, robotic floats, capable of observing the Southern Ocean (for the first time) year-round and across the entire expanse.